5 Tips for Treating Diarrhea in Dogs At-Home

 • Adding digestive support supplements to their meals

-• Keeping your dog active and maintaining healthy weight
+• Keeping your dog active and maintain a healthy weight

 • Offering fresh, clean water at all times